 +100%-

-He’s also telling research community that this ‘wastebasket’ disorder you’ve turned your noses up for so long can and is being tamed.
-Dr. Natelson, an ‘old-school’ researcher who parses his words carefully, doesn’t move until he’s got his ducks in a row and the publication of this review article suggests he’s pretty confident.
-With a new NIH grant coming through, it’s also possible Natelson is sitting on some nice strong data.
-(Or that he just wants help 🙂 or both.).
-Whatever the reason, in this article Natelson wraps his research findings over the past five or ten years with the proposal that this disorder is ripe for splitting.
+He’s also telling the research community that this ‘wastebasket’ disorder you’ve turned your noses up for so long can and is being tamed.
+Dr. Natelson, is an ‘old-school’ researcher who parses his words carefully, doesn’t move until he’s got his ducks in a row, and the publication of this review article suggests he’s pretty confident.
+In this article, Natelson wraps his research findings over the past five or ten years with the proposal that this disorder is ripe for splitting.

 Front Physiol.
 2013; 4: 109.
 Brain dysfunction as one cause of CFS symptoms including difficulty with attention and concentration.
 Benjamin H. Natelson1,2,*